Soul Mirror

 Ostara (Spring Equinox)

-This festival celebrates the perfect balance between light and darkness, when day and night are of equal length.
+This festival celebrates the perfect balance between light and darkness, when day and night have the same duration.
 Ostara marks the beginning of spring, a time of rebirth and growth.
-For the Celts, it was a time to plant seeds, both physical and spiritual, and prepare the land for the future harvest.
-Many of Ostara's symbols, such as eggs and hares, are associated with fertility and renewal.
+For the Celts, it was the moment to plant seeds, both physical and spiritual, and prepare the land for future harvest.
+Many of Ostara’s symbols, such as eggs and hares, are associated with fertility and renewal.

 Mabon (Autumn Equinox)

-The Celts saw the solstices and equinoxes as spiritual portals, where the veil between the worlds became thinner, allowing for a greater connection with the gods and ancestral spirits.
-At these times, they performed rituals in stone circles and other sacred places, using fire, water and elements of nature to celebrate the cycles of life and death, honor their gods and seek blessings for the community.
+The Celts saw the solstices and equinoxes as spiritual portals, where the veil between worlds became thinner, allowing greater connection with the gods and ancestral spirits.
+During these periods, they performed rituals in stone circles and other sacred places, using fire, water, and elements of nature to celebrate the cycles of life and death, honor their gods, and seek blessings for the community.

 Solstices and Equinoxes in Chinese Tradition